Gartner, Inc. (NYSE:IT) Shares Sold by Wallace Advisory Group LLC

 Gartner Price Performance

-Gartner (NYSE:IT – Get Free Report) last released its quarterly earnings data on Friday, November 3rd.
-The information technology services provider reported $2.56 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.96 by $0.60.
+Gartner (NYSE:IT – Get Free Report) last released its earnings results on Friday, November 3rd.
+The information technology services provider reported $2.56 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.96 by $0.60.
 Gartner had a net margin of 15.97% and a return on equity of 206.71%.
-The company had revenue of $1.41 billion during the quarter, compared to analyst estimates of $1.39 billion.
-During the same quarter in the prior year, the business earned $2.41 earnings per share.
-The business’s quarterly revenue was up 5.8% compared to the same quarter last year.
-As a group, analysts predict that Gartner, Inc. will post 11.06 EPS for the current year.
+The firm had revenue of $1.41 billion during the quarter, compared to the consensus estimate of $1.39 billion.
+During the same period in the previous year, the firm earned $2.41 earnings per share.
+Gartner’s revenue was up 5.8% compared to the same quarter last year.
+Sell-side analysts predict that Gartner, Inc. will post 11.06 earnings per share for the current year.

 Gartner announced that its board has authorized a share buyback plan on Friday, November 3rd that permits the company to buyback $500.00 million in shares.
 This buyback authorization permits the information technology services provider to repurchase up to 1.6% of its shares through open market purchases.
 Shares buyback plans are generally an indication that the company’s management believes its shares are undervalued.